 By Ashlie Adams, M.S.
 Psychology, DN-CET

 If you’ve noticed your senior dog seeming a bit confused lately, forgetting where their favorite toy is, or not responding as quickly as they used to, you’re not alone.
 Just like us, our senior dogs minds change as they age.
-But here’s the good news: you can help keep your older dog’s brain healthy and active with the right enrichment activities.
+But here’s the good news: if you want a simple, senior-friendly way to start, the Puppia Bundle was built for gentle brain work that doesn’t overwhelm aging dogs.

 Understanding Cognitive Decline in Senior Dogs